ROF Patricroft

 ROF Patricroft was a Royal Ordnance Factory in Patricroft, near the town of Eccles (then in Lancashire, now part of Salford, Greater Manchester), England.

 The factory, classified as a Medium Machine Shop, was situated adjacent to both the Liverpool & Manchester Railway and the Bridgewater Canal.
-Opened in 1941 on an existing site, It remained in use as an Royal Ordnance Factory until the late 1980s.
+Opened in 1941 on an existing site, It remained in use as a Royal Ordnance Factory until the late 1980s.

 Establishment and prior site use

 On 1 June 1940, The Ministry of Supply took over an existing engineering works to convert it into a Royal Ordnance Factory (ROF).

 The Bridgewater Foundry had been the main site of machine tool and locomotive manufacturer Nasmyth, Gaskell & Company, founded in 1836.
 It had stopped manufacturing locomotives in 1938, but continued on a smaller scale making steam hammers and machine tools until the company ceased trading in November 1940.

 Staff from the Royal Arsenal, Woolwich, acted as agents for the Ministry of Supply in taking over the site, and it reopened as an ROF in February 1941.
 The site consisted of a square mill-like building, known as The Tower, and various surrounding buildings including a machine shop, a foundry and a blacksmith's shop.